chasewnelson/SNPGenie/README.md

 <img src="https://github.com/hugheslab/snpgenie/blob/master/logo1a.jpg?raw=true" alt="SNPGenie logo" width="450" height="175" align="middle">

-SNPGenie is a Perl script for estimating evolutionary parameters, mainly from pooled next-generation sequencing (NGS) single-nucleotide polymorphism (SNP) variant data.
+SNPGenie is a Perl script for estimating evolutionary parameters from next-generation sequencing (NGS) single-nucleotide polymorphism (SNP) variant data.
+Three different analyses are possible:

+1. For an analysis of **POOLED NGS SNP DATA**, run the script **snpgenie.pl**.
 SNP reports (acceptable in a variety of formats) much each correspond to a single population, with variants called relative to a single reference sequence (one sequence in one FASTA file).
-Just run the main script, **snpgenie.pl**, in a directory containing the necessary [input files](#snpgenie-input), and we take care of the rest!
+SNP reports may summarize either single sequencing runs where the input was DNA pooled from multiple individuals, or may be summary files for multiple individual sequences.
+Just run the script in a directory containing the necessary [input files](#snpgenie-input), and we take care of the rest!
 For the earlier version, see <a target="_blank" href="http://ww2.biol.sc.edu/~austin/">Hughes Lab Bioinformatics Resource</a>.
+2. **COMING SOON!** For a traditional **BETWEEN-GROUP ANALYSIS** with groups of FASTA sequences such as possible using the MEGA software, run the script **snpgenie\_between\_group.pl**.
+This script is being released for use with datasets which exceed the processing and memory capabilities of the MEGA software.
+Just run the script in a directory containing the necessary [between-group input files](#snpgenie-input-between), and we take care of the rest!

 **UPDATE FOR VCF INPUT:** given the preponderance of distinct VCF formats in use, it is now necessary to specify the specific format of the VCF SNP report input using the **--vcfformat** argument.
 See the section on [VCF](#vcf).